 Another tip?
 Don’t just wash your face in the shower using a gel or body wash, because that too can cause your skin to flare up.
 Joëlle is a huge fan of essential oils, which she incorporates in her own bespoke skincare range and says to adapt your skincare products according to your environment, so you use an extra rich cream and facial oils in winter for dry skin and in hotter weather focus on serums containing aloe vera (and of course SPF).

 After a month on the new inflammation-busting regime of stress reduction, Joëlle then starts clients on monthly buccal massages.
 Touted as the ‘no knife facelift’, this facial massage technique is only practiced by a handful of facialists in the US and Nichola Joss in the UK and globally.
-Beloved of Meghan Markle, Kate Winslet and Kate Moss, and apparently the secret to their killer cheekbones, it’s said to work because it temporarily lifts the muscles in your face and boosts your circulation – so goodbye pale sallow skin and hello glowing, youthful skin.
+Beloved of Meghan Markle, Kate Winslet and Kate Moss, and apparently the secret to their killer cheekbones, it’s said to work because it temporarily lifts the muscles in your face and boosts your circulation – which helps encourage glowing skin.

 You can do it yourself at home and add it to the end of your skincare routine.
 Joëlle says to warm several drops of a quality facial oil in the palm of your hands and then after taking several deep breaths, start massaging your face gently from the center of the face, working outward and upward in small circular motions.
 Tone your jawline by massaging along your jawline to under your ears in a sweeping motion and improve facial contours by placing the pads of your thumbs under your cheekbones with your palms facing outward and gently push up.